Tim Bonner: College career

-Bonner played for the FAU Owls for three seasons.
+Bonner played for the Florida Atlantic Owls for three seasons.
 He played in 38 games with 58 tackles, 15.5 tackles for loss, eight sacks, and two forced fumbles at FAU.

 Professional career

 BC Lions

 On December 9, 2020, Bonner was signed by the BC Lions of the Canadian Football League (CFL).
-Bonner was released by the Lions on September 20, 2022.
+On September 20, 2022, Bonner was released by the Lions.

 Edmonton Elks

-On September 22, 2022, Bonner signed with the Edmonton Elks of the Canadian Football League (CFL).
+On September 22, 2022, Bonner signed with the Edmonton Elks.
 On February 14, 2023, Bonner was released by the Elks.

-Houston Gamblers
+Houston Gamblers / Roughnecks

 On February 15, 2023, Bonner signed with the Houston Gamblers of the United States Football League (USFL).

+Bonner and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was removed from the roster on February 15, 2024.